DimosMellios/DarkShotLearning/PrepSteps/ReadMe.md

---- Not all the steps are mandatory if the dataset is prepared ---
+--- Not all the steps are mandatory if the dataset is completelly prepared ---

 Explanation of the code:
   - Resize.py
+    --

+  - OneShotAugment.py
     --

 ---NOTE---
 The scripts work for every dataset if :